elymma/TFL-Travel-Dashboard-Dash-App/README.md

 * The minimum time period that can be displayed is one year.
 This is as this is it displays the yearly variation in usage, an important aspect to consider when making a judgement based on TFL usage.
 * There are no additional chart elements shown beyond the title, years displayed, axis labels and key.
-This keeps the focus on the actual data and not unnecessary chartjunk.
+This keeps the focus on the actual data and not unnecessary chart junk.
 ##### Evaluation
 ##### Did it meet the design choices?
 Yes, this chart allows the user to see the variation in usage for each travel mode over a chosen time period.